-- Which of the below statements is false: - a) Historically low interest rates existed during the COVID-19 pandemic. - b) Inverted UST yield curves have historically led to periods of US economic expansion (i.e., GDP growth). - c) The results of and events immediately following the 2024 presidential election could impact interest rates and the broader markets.
+- Which of the below statements is false: - a) Historically low interest rates existed during the COVID-19 pandemic. - b) Inverted UST yield curves have historically led to periods of US economic expansion (i.e., GDP growth). - c) The 2025 market to date is characterized by high issuance volume and rate volatility.

-Tax-exempt advance refundings and the threat to tax-exemption
+The threat to municipal tax-exemption